xenolog/l23network/README.md

     }
     class {'l23network': stage=> 'netconfig'}

-If you do not planned using open vSwitch -- you can disable it:
+If you do not planned using Open vSwitch -- you can disable it:

     class {'l23network': use_ovs=>false, stage=> 'netconfig'}